 How to Cook the Asparagus on the Stove

-I bring the temp up to about medium and let it cook and boil a little (you can see the bubbles in the image) and I turn the asparagus with a fork from time to time.
+Bring the temperature up to medium and let the asparagus cook and boil a little (you can see the bubbles in the image) and I turn the asparagus with a fork from time to time.

 It’s okay if there is still a little water in the pan when you add the oil.
 Since it’s not high heat you don’t have to worry about oil flying all over the place as if you were frying.